Mariuscheng/GameBoy_Emulator/README.md

 - Rust (stable) and Cargo
 - Windows (MSVC toolchain).
 Other OSes may work but are not the primary target here.
+- SDL3 runtime (DLL or system package).
+This repo ships `SDL3lib/SDL3.lib` for linking, but you still need the SDL3 runtime on your machine.

+### Install SDL3 (Windows)

+1) Download SDL3 prebuilt binaries (Development Libraries) for Windows from the official site:
+   - https://github.com/libsdl-org/SDL/releases (look for the latest SDL3 `SDL3-*.zip` for Windows)

+2) Extract the archive and locate `SDL3.dll` (usually under `SDL3-*/lib/x64/SDL3.dll`).

+3) Place `SDL3.dll` in one of these locations:
+   - Next to the compiled executable (easiest).
+After a build, that is typically `target\debug\gameboy_emulator.exe` — copy `SDL3.dll` to `target\debug\`.
+   - Or add the folder containing `SDL3.dll` to your `PATH`.

-- SDL3 runtime.
-If you see an error about a missing `SDL3.dll`, place it next to the built `.exe` or add it to your PATH.
+If you see an error about missing `SDL3.dll`, it means the runtime DLL is not being found—place/copy it next to the exe.

-This repo includes an `SDL3lib/SDL3.lib` for linking; the runtime DLL may still be required.
+### Install SDL3 (Linux/macOS)

+- Linux: use your distro packages (names may vary): `libsdl3`, `libsdl3-dev` or similar.
+On Debian/Ubuntu it may still be in newer repos or via `libsdl3-dev` from a PPA.
+Alternatively, build from source: https://github.com/libsdl-org/SDL
+- macOS: install via Homebrew if available `brew install sdl3`, or build from source.

 ## What works (brief)